- Smart IoT solution allows Haga to keep golf course in perfect condition

-Haga Golf in Oslo, Norway has chosen Orange Business Services to help make its golf course management smarter.
+Haga Golf in Oslo, Norway has chosen Orange Business to help make its golf course management smarter.
 The Orange IoT solution will support the transformation of costly labor-intensive greenskeeping duties and ensure optimal course conditions throughout the season.

 Keeping golf courses in good condition is a major issue for many golf clubs in Northern Europe, where weather can be volatile.
 Turf care is a challenge, as is ensuring the grass survives the cold winters.
 Golf course maintenance priorities vary considerably during the seasons.
 While monitoring soil moisture for safe irrigation, temperature to avoid grass burn and conductivity as an indicator of fertilizer levels are vital during the summer season, the handling of oxygen levels is more important in the winter and drives protective actions.

 The autonomous sensor monitoring system from Orange will help Haga Golf greenskeepers track and understand the changing weather conditions.
 This will enable them to keep the greens in the best condition possible.

 “The greenskeeping function is critical to us, and we see great benefits in this tailored IoT sensor solution.
 We have started an innovative collaboration with Orange where our employees can work more efficiently, and our members can use the course more often,” said Erik Solberg, General Manager, Haga Golf.